Available 24/7 | Call Now

 • Involuntary intoxication.
 This defense is rarely used but could apply if a person was involuntarily intoxicated and, as a result, had impaired judgment when the alleged theft took place.

-Keep in mind, the success of these defenses often hinges on the specific circumstances of the case and the skill of the defense attorney.
+Keep in mind, the success of these defenses hinges on the specific circumstances of the case and the skill of the defense attorney.
 As such, it is important to engage a seasoned attorney who is well-versed in Florida’s theft laws and can evaluate the best defense strategy based on the unique aspects of your case.

 Retain a Skilled Criminal Defense Attorney

-At The Wiseman Law Firm, our attorney has nearly 25 years of legal experience and is more than equipped to help you or a loved one mount a solid defense.
+At The Wiseman Law Firm, our theft defense attorney has nearly 25 years of legal experience and is more than equipped to help you or a loved one mount a solid defense.
 We handle juvenile cases as well as theft crime cases and have helped countless clients obtain the best possible case results.

 Learn how our firm can help with your defense strategy by calling 407-420-4647 and scheduling an initial consultation.